evansiauw/GPS-based-Speedometer/README.md

 # GPS-based-Speedometer
-displaying map and current speed using built in GPS
+Displaying map and current speed using built in GPS